Automattic/woocommerce-payments/tests/e2e/README.md

 Once you have the blog id & tokens, add the following ev variables to your `local.env`.
 ```
-# Use WCPay server local instance (Default: true).
-To use live server, set value to false
+# Set local server to false for using live server.
+Default: true.
 E2E_USE_LOCAL_SERVER=false

 E2E_BLOG_TOKEN='<jetpack_blog_token>'